stefanovic80/geompy/README.md

 `c = circumference()`

-Here "c" is a python variable, simultaneously a circumference with random center coordinates and random radius value is drawn in the plot window.
+Here "c" is a python variable, simultaneously a circumference with random center coordinates and a random radius value is drawn in the plot window.

 ![Alt Text](pictures/circumference.png)